kfili/map-project-backend/README.md

-# Smoke Free Spots
+# Smoke-Free Places
-## makes it easy to find smoke free restaurants and bars in countries where there is still smoking in public spaces.
+## find smoke free restaurants and bars easy!
+For the many countries where there is still smoking in public places.

 ## Backend repo